bjornerstedt/atmp/README.md

 * How should probabilities be defined?

+  * Life table - Omit p_death and it is set with real hazard

 * state_table

   * If state is omitted, it is set to the next value.
 Useful for example 3 and for omitting state completely.

-  * Omit p_death and it is set with real hazard

-  * Life table

   * generate QoL if it is omitted

   * Två eller flera payments genom kommaseparering.
 (De gäller för alla perioder som tabellen specificerar, med periods anges hur betalning sker.)

-* Separera fältbeskrivningar från data

 * Döp om variabler: contract